Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

 ```

 <a name="remove"></a>
-## Removing an Account
+## Remove an account

-Accounts to be removed can be identified by the account ID, user name, package name.
+Accounts that will be removed can be identified by the account ID, user name, and package name.

 To remove an account, use `DeleteAccount()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class: